 How does Roku make money?

 Roku makes most of its money through its unique advertising, an area that it is expanding.
-The company recently revealed that its advertising and media profits surpassed the money it makes from selling the connected-TV hardware.
-In the company's latest earnings release, Roku reported $232 million in platform revenue, which includes advertising, versus the $88.2 million generated by hardware sales.
+It makes almost 7 times more in advertising than the hardware space.
+In the company's latest earnings release, Roku reported $755 million in platform revenue, which includes advertising, versus the $127 million generated by hardware sales.

 While the company builds some of its own ad tech, including backend technology and its data-management platform, Roku mainly relies on vendors for ad serving and automated ad buying - where it generates the bulk of its gross profit.
 A number of key ways Roku makes money through its advertising and media business are selling publishers inventory, third-party subscriptions, audience data access for publishers, display ads, selling ads for its own channel, email marketing, remote buttons, and deals with TV manufacturers.